graphite-project/graphite-web/docs/development.rst

 ::

-    rm setup.cfg
     pip install tox
     tox

 This will run the tests for all configurations declared in the ``tox.ini`` file at the root of the repository.
-Note that the current ``setup.cfg`` file prevents ``tox`` from running.
-You can simply remove the file and tox will run properly.
-Just make sure not to commit the removal of ``setup.cfg`` in your branch.

 You can see all the configurations available by running::